v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 18. Click **OK**.

-19. Close the page.
+19. Close the **Designer** page.

-20. Refresh the page.
+20. Refresh the Bill of materials page.
+This will populate the previously created BOM formula lines.

 21. In the list of Bill of materials lines, find and select the row for **M0002 / Mid-Range Speaker Unit**.